KPI Library – Quality Index

-The word “Quality” requires qualification in terms of its context and to what extent it is considered to be poor or good; in business the objective is usually to ensure that the goods/service are fit for purpose and meet with the customer’s expectations while sill affording a commercial organisation the opportunity to make a profit.
-The Quality index is intended to allow evaluation of key factors which contribute to make up “appropriate quality” and may including the following; fit for purpose, customer expectation, cost of quality, component percentage error, components identified as outside specified tolerance etc.
+The word “Quality” requires qualification in terms of its context and to what extent it is considered to be poor or good; in business the objective is usually to ensure that the goods/service are fit for purpose and meet with the customer’s expectations while still affording a commercial organisation the opportunity to make a profit.
+The Quality index is intended to allow evaluation of key factors which contribute to the makeup of “appropriate quality” and may including the following; fit for purpose, customer expectation, cost of quality, component percentage error, components identified as outside specified tolerance etc.

 Select appropriate key factors (5 – 10) for evaluation, each is then scored and where necessary weighted to highlight the importance to the organisation.
 The final figure is usually expressed as a percentage.

 A design agency might select a time to complete, rework hours and customer complaints as three factors with a 2x weighting on rework hours.
 Each factor could be expressed as a percentage and then averaged to provide the final percentage.